chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Conclusion

-I hope this help you kick-start your projects in StarkNet and solve any doubts you might have about how to start developing apps in it.
+I hope this helps you kick-start your projects in StarkNet and solve any doubts you might have about how to start developing apps in it.

 L2 solutions are becoming more and more popular and StarkNet is one of the most active ones, with hackathons taking place almost every month.
 The team has recently launched [StarkGate](https://starkgate.starknet.io/), a bridge to move ETH to StarkNet and the adoption has been great so more applications will be available soon.